Rural America’s Health Crisis: Critical-Access & Safety Net Hospitals

-This reluctance by big businesses to build or relocate to rural areas is one of many factors in the cycle of falling employment rates, rising poverty rates, and a lack of opportunity that drives younger residents to urban and metropolitan areas.
+Reluctance by businesses to build or relocate to rural areas is one of many factors in the cycle of falling employment rates, rising poverty rates, and a lack of opportunity that drives younger residents to urban and metropolitan areas.
 Because of these and other factors, rural populations are more likely to live under the federal poverty line, face homelessness or housing insecurity, suffer from preventable and chronic illness, and lack health insurance coverage.

 People living in rural areas are particularly susceptible to treatable illnesses like diabetes or depression.
 Rural populations are also older on average than urban populations and are more likely to suffer from illnesses associated with age, tobacco use, and cancer.
-Opioid-related deaths are also 45 percent higher in rural regions than in urban regions.
+Opioid-related deaths are 45% higher in rural regions than in urban regions.
 Despite the high level of need for more than 40 million people living in rural America, they have less access to quality medical care than those living in metropolitan areas.

-Additionally, though critical-access hospitals are often referred to as “safety nets,” they should not be confused with safety-net hospitals (SNHs).
+Although critical-access hospitals are often referred to as “safety nets,” they should not be confused with safety-net hospitals (SNHs).
 While both CAHs and SNHs provide care to vulnerable populations—uninsured or impoverished communities—they have very different operating specifications.

 • have fewer than 25 acute care inpatient beds